flaugher/django2-by-example/myshop/README.md

 ## Problems

+### Couldn't find URL when checking Rosetta

+In the section "Translating URL patterns", you're supposed to open ```http://127.0.0.1/en/rosetta```.
+But the pattern can't be found unless you first log into the admin application at ```http://127.0.0.1/admin```.
+Once you do that you can enter the rosetta URL.

 ### Unable to load celery application ...

 I got this error when I tried to start Celery in the "Testing payments" chapter: